I chose this Kiwi color without even thinking about it

 Top questions answered about our New Zealand trip regarding being an LGBTQ family:

+1. Did you experience any discrimination?
 Answer: Nope.
 We were living in a university town with a population of 120,000 (Dunedin, on the South Island), surrounded by rural countryside known to be conservative.
 We travelled extensively around the South Island and a bit on the North Island.
 Everywhere we went we were treated with respect by businesses and casual interactions with strangers.
 I was impressed with the results of what I call the "flinch test"- when I casually out myself to a new person I watch their reaction; almost universally there was none.

 Welcoming sticker on a business in Wanaka